Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Introduction

-With the continuous development and growth of cities, unfortunately, the garbage mountains around them are also growing.
-If earlier the problem of disposal of garbage, various wastes, used raw materials was reduced to their removal outside the city and the creation of huge city dumps, then with the development of technology, modern waste disposal is becoming more and more perfect - simple and safe - allowing not only to get rid of waste, but also to do This is for maximum benefit.
+With the continuous development and growth of cities, unfortunately, the mountains of garbage around them also grow.
+If earlier the problem of recycling garbage, various wastes, used raw materials was reduced to their removal outside the city limits and the creation of huge city landfills, then with the development of technology, modern waste disposal is becoming more and more advanced - simple and safe - allowing not only to get rid of waste, but also to this is with maximum benefit and benefit.

-Today, the world of waste is becoming more and more innovative, a huge number of different enterprises and organizations come up with new uses for seemingly unnecessary materials, which brings tangible profits.
-Waste every year more and more often launched for recycling, because raw materials are becoming more expensive.
-The time of mindless use of natural resources and irreversible harm to the environment has passed.
+Today, the world of waste is becoming more and more innovative, a huge number of different enterprises and organizations are coming up with new uses for seemingly unnecessary materials, this brings tangible profits.
+Every year, waste is more and more often sent for recycling, because raw materials are becoming more and more expensive.
+The time for thoughtless use of natural resources and causing irreversible harm to the environment has passed.

-The degree of harmful impact of hazardous waste on environmental protection systems is AVERAGE.
-Criteria for classifying hazardous waste as a hazard class for environmental protection - The ecological system is broken.
-The recovery period is at least 10 years after the reduction of harmful effects from the existing source.
+The degree of harmful impact of hazardous waste on the environment is MEDIUM.
+Criteria for classifying hazardous waste as a hazard class for hazardous waste - The ecological system is disrupted.
+The recovery period is at least 10 years after reducing the harmful effects from the existing source.

 The degree of harmful impact of hazardous waste on the environment is LOW.
-Criteria for classifying hazardous waste as a hazard class for environmental protection - The ecological system is broken.
+Criteria for classifying hazardous waste as a hazard class for hazardous waste - The ecological system is disrupted.
 The self-healing period is at least 3 years.

 Waste is divided into the following types